BEHIND THE SCENES

 A sneak peek into my working process.

-Even though technically I’m a professional photographer, I think of myself as a visual artist.
+Even though technically I’m a professional photographer, I consider myself as a visual artist.
 Photography is just one of the resources I take advantage of to create my images.
-In this beautiful form of art, I make use of Miniature Art, Photography, Compositing, and Digital Painting.

 My favorite techniques are: The Digirama (the use of an image displayed on a screen, which, by the way-and as a fun fact-, is the technique used in the filming of the series The Mandalorian,) and the mix of diorama and/or practical set-ups with image compositing, both with digitally created effects, as well as practical effects.